nnstreamer/nnstreamer-example/Tizen.native/README.md

 Note: use the nnstreamer rpm files from the same build as custom filter.
-Using packages from different builds can cause compatibility issues and might not work together.For ARM devices, the packages can be downloaded from http://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/armv7l/
+Using packages from different builds can cause compatibility issues and might not work together.
+For ARM devices, the packages can be downloaded from http://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/armv7l/